 Each year The National Archives asks archive services in the UK and Ireland to send a list of new archival material they have accessioned during the previous 12 months.
-In order to allow for more accurate analysis of trends and collecting practices, some changes were implemented in the 2016 Accessions programme.
-Please consult the new Accessions to Repositories Guidance below for further details.
+In order to allow for more accurate analysis of trends and collecting practices within the sector, some changes were implemented in the 2016 Accessions programme.
+Please consult the Accessions to Repositories Guidance below for further details.

 Accessions to Repositories 2016

 The Accessions to Repositories 2017 survey is now open.

 Please submit returns by 1st February 2018.

 The template has been adapted to support our data analysis work.
 All participants should use this updated template to send in their returns:

 Template: Accessions template 2017 (XLS, 0.23MB)

 Please do not make changes to the format of the template as this will affect our ability to analyse the information accurately.
 The methods we use to analyse the data rely on the format being as uniform as possible, which is why we have introduced some new guidelines around filling in the template.
 Please read the appropriate guidance before submitting a return.